-Thailand is a beautiful country with much to offer holiday makers, travellers and tourist.
+Thailand is a beautiful country with much to offer holidaymakers, travellers and tourists.
 Thailand has stunning beaches, ancient temples, delicious food, and a fascinating rich culture.
 You can take a trip to Thailand to relax on a beach from the comfort of a beautiful resort or tour the sites of Thailand.
+This page will tell you exactly how to plan your trip to Thailand, or we can be your trip planner

 Planning Your Trip to Thailand